SeisComP/seiscomp/doc/base/api-python.rst

       Optional resource identifier for the waveform stream.
 QuakeML adopts in many places resource descriptors with a well\-defined syntax for unambiguous resource identification.
 Resource identifiers are designed to be backward compatible with existing descriptors.
-In SeisComP3 this identifier is not used at all.
+In SeisComP this identifier is not used at all.

    .. py:method:: resourceURI()